Jenny attended The Actor’s Workshop in London, and trained in the Stanislavski System.

 Jenny focused on higher education in the 1990s.
 She has a Master’s in Fine Art Practice from Central Saint Martin’s College of Art and Design.
 She is currently a lecturer in residence in Art, and has worked in installation art and experimental filmmaking.

-In 2007 Jenny directed Gareth Parker and Andrew Swann’s Frozen, which was nominated for Best Direction, Best Writing and Best Overall Production in the LOST Theatre Festival.
+In 2007 Jenny directed Jack Bowman (credited as Gareth Parker) and Andrew Swann’s Frozen, which was nominated for Best Direction, Best Writing and Best Overall Production in the LOST Theatre Festival.
 In 2008 Jenny made her Edinburgh Fringe directing debut with Gullibility Factor by Peter Yates.

 More recently she appeared in John Maybury’s The Edge of Love and starred as Alice in Volcano Theatre Company’s National tour of Alice In Wonderland.